erinvdoyle/instatrip/README.md

     - Flight information is offered for each of the three selected cities so that the user can choose a city with booking details in mind
     - A url is provided if desired so that the user can book their flight directly with Ryanair
     - User errors are handled at each stage of input with clear feedback so that the user can find cities and coinciding flights without issue

 </details>

 # User Experience

 ## Program Structure

 **Instatrip** is a terminal-based application housed on a landing page and deployed by Heroku.
 It is driven by two core processes, each powered by an API.
-The first is a data collection and comparison process which measures user input against a Google Sheet of city rankings to determine the user's ideal European destination.
-The second is a flight retrieval process by which the Ryanair API selects the cheapest flight for the cities decided by the parameters above.
+The first is a data collection and comparison process which measures user input against a Google Sheet of city rankings in order to determine the user's ideal European destination.
+The second is a flight retrieval process by which the Ryanair API selects the cheapest flight for the cities decided by the process described above.

 More about each of these processes can be found in the [Flowchart](<#flowchart>) and [Database Structure]((<#database-structure>)) sections.
 The underlying logic and the user experience navigating through the program can be found in the [Logic Flow](<#logic-flow>) and [Features](<#features>) sections.